shariq1989/cookbook/content/recipe/butter-chicken.md

 {{< end_recipe >}}

-#### ABOUT THE MEAL
+#### About the Meal

 Butter chicken originated in Dehli, and it quickly grew in popularity throughout the rest of the world.
-It makes sense; butter chicken introduces the flavor and spices of Indian cooking in one tasty dish.
-For that reason, I often make this meal for those who have never tasted Indian food before.
+It makes sense; butter chicken introduces all the flavor and spices of Indian cooking in one dish.
+For that reason, I often make this meal for guests who have never tasted Indian food before.
 My creamy, homemade butter chicken recipe can be made in the Instant Pot or the stove-top and tastes just like your favorite restaurant.
+I hope you enjoy this butter chicken dish our family loves.

-#### What ingredients do I need for this meal?
+#### What ingredients are needed for this meal?

 * [Ginger Paste](https://amzn.to/3p7fsMn)